The first Mediterranean Science Team

 The 11 scientists selected by the jury will be presented at a gala-homage, in person and with streaming broadcast, the 24th of September.
 The gala will be open to the public.
 The scientists of the selection will be invited to the gala and will explain in person the research they have carried out.

 The gala, with a similar vocation to the film galas, will take place in a playful environment with a reception for the scientists, a photocall and the proposal of interviews for the media on request.

-Prior to the gala, a list of the 11 members of the Mediterranean Science Selection and their research contributions will be made available to the media in all the countries of the Mediterranean basin.
+Prior to the gala, a list of the 11 members of the Mediterranean Science Team and their research contributions will be made available to the media in all the countries of the Mediterranean basin.

-Disemmination of the Mediterranean Science Selection
+Disemmination of the Mediterranean Science Team

 The media in the 23 Mediterranean countries will receive information about the selected selection members, with their biographies and research areas.
 The scientists will be available for interviews for all media.

 On the day of the Mediterranean Science Team Gala, a press conference will be held to present the selected scientists.